Not all traders make money trading; this is due to common trading mistakes you can easily avoid.

 How to Make Money Trading When the Market is Down & Entering a Bear Market

-You can fade the rallies and sell calls.
+During a bear market, you can fade the rallies and sell calls.

 Selling calls will permit you to make money trading when the market is extremely volatile.